 I don’t really think so.

-Understanding the numbers and finances are an integral part of business, and finance professionals are already well versed in those.
+Understanding numbers and finances are an integral part of business, and finance professionals are already well-versed in those.
 But that’s not enough.

 I believe finance professionals, especially CA’s, are best suited to take business decisions.
 But they have to start focusing on the business process, how a business works, leadership skills, people skill, etc.

-On the other, I have noticed that business professionals take a while to understand the numbers which give CAs a leg up.
+On the other, I have noticed that business professionals take a while to understand the numbers which gives CAs a leg up.

 If you are trying to embark on this journey of entrepreneurship, the first step is having adequate support, and I am not talking about capital.